 Wi-Fi vs non-Wi-Fi

 Baby monitors that use Wi-Fi are super convenient because you don’t have to worry about going off-range if you have an internet connection and a smartphone.
-They are perfect when you’re at home and you have total control over your internet connection.
-However, if you travel with your baby a lot, then you need to have reliable Wi-Fi which isn’t always possible.
+They are perfect when you’re at home and you have control over your internet connection.
+However, if you travel with your baby a lot, you may not always have reliable Wi-Fi, which would also make the baby monitor less reliable.

 Size for Packing

-A good monitor for traveling is lightweight and compact, and won’t take up too much room in your suitcase.
+A good travel baby monitor is lightweight and compact, and won’t take up too much room in your suitcase.
 So, look for a small, light monitor to give you a hassle-free travel experience.

 Number of Children

-It can also be difficult to set up you baby travel monitor depending on the room and furniture set up.
+It can also be difficult to set up your baby travel monitor depending on the room and furniture set up.
 Don’t hesitate to move furniture around so you can see perfectly into your baby travel crib.
-Also, consider having a tripod or a mount specific for baby monitors so you can attach your monitor anywhere.
+Also, consider having a small tripod or a mount specific for baby monitors so you can attach your travel baby monitor anywhere.